 There are not many recently opened and little-traveled regions remaining in the Himalayas, but the Mukot Himal in the northern reaches of Nepal’s Wild West is certainly among them.
 Tucked beneath the snow-capped giants of Tukuche Peak, Dhampus Peak and the 8,000 meter Mount Dhaulagiri, the Mukut region remains an undiscovered gem in Nepal’s trekking crown.
 The diversity in scenery, interaction with locals, ability to immerse ourselves in pure Tibetan culture and opportunity to walk where few have before us, will surely make this a truly incredible Himalayan walking experience.

-Our new Dolpo to Mustang Trekking Traverse will be run as a true exploratory journey.
-We will literally be writing our itinerary as we go!
-Our objective will be to complete a unique and little-traveled traverse connecting the culturally rich region of Dolpo over to Mustang by way of the newly-opened Mukot Himal and the spectacular Dhaulagiri Massif.
+The objective of our Dolpo to Mustang Trekking Traverse will be to complete a unique and little-traveled traverse connecting the culturally rich region of Dolpo over to Mustang by way of the newly-opened Mukot Himal and the spectacular Dhaulagiri Massif.
 This incredible mountain range consists of the world’s seventh highest mountain, Dhaulagiri at 26,795 feet / 8,167 meters, and its 7,000 plus meter neighbors of Dhaulagiri II, Dhaulagiri III, Dhaulagiri IV, and Dhaulagiri V.

 The trek is both a cultural journey and Himalayan exploration ripe with pristine mountain vistas, high pass crossings and adventurous, challenging territory.
 For 16 days, travelers walk through one of “the last enclaves of pure Tibetan culture on earth” into the heart of the least developed district in Nepal.
 This committing and physically demanding trek crosses five 5000-meter (16,500 foot plus) passes and maintains camp primarily above 10,000 feet.
 It provides access to centuries-old monasteries and gompas rarely seen by Western eyes, some that even predate the Buddhist religion so devoutly celebrated throughout the region.